dcmlr/kitti360_ros_player/README.md

 If you have comments on this or would like to contribute please email me (clemens.mosig@fu-berlin.de) or open a pull request.

+* **Sick Point Transforms**: KITTI-360 only provides poses at the rate of the Velodyne publishing speed.
+Sick points are published at four times the rate, which means most of the transforms for sick points have to rely on "old" position data.
 * **OXTS measurements**: We are not yet publishing these.
 * **Camera Intrinsics**: We are not sure 100% sure whether the camera intrinsics are published correctly (see NOTEs in code).
 * **Static Transforms**: These are published from the launch file (`Kitti360.launch`).
 We computed the parameters by hand from the sketch on the KITTI360 website.
 There may be errors.